asyed9394/Kickstarter_Campaigns_Analysis/README.md

   ![Theater Campaigns outcomes by Goal Ampunt](Resources/Outcomes_vs_Goals.png)

 - What are some limitations of this dataset?
-  - The data doesn't have the campaign cost to understand the ROI
+  1. The data doesn't have the campaign cost to understand the ROI.
-  - The data is not recent so may not reflect new trends.
+  2. The data is not recent so may not reflect new trends.

 - What are some other possible tables and/or graphs that we could create?
-  - For outcomes by goal amount, I did additional graph to compare success rate against total campaigns to come to the conclusion we've very close success rate for middle of the year.
+  1. For outcomes by goal amount, I did additional graph to compare success rate against total campaigns to come to the conclusion we've very close success rate for middle of the year.
   ![Theater Campaigns Success rate by launch month](Resources/Theater Campaigns Success Rate.png)

-  - In addition I would suggest to analyse campaigns by "Staff pick", and by "sptlight" to see if these two attributes imapct success rate in any way.
+  2. In addition I would suggest to analyse campaigns by "Staff pick", and by "sptlight" to see if these two attributes imapct success rate in any way.